tyvren/somnium/README.md

 **Features**

 - A fully configured hyprland environment built with quickshell
+- Customizable shell style and hyprland settings through an intuitive UI
-- AMD or NVidia GPU packages installed automatically during setup
+- AMD or NVidia GPU detection during installation so gaming works out of the box
-- Minimal pre-installed packages
+- Lightweight due to minimal pre-installed packages, dependencies and resource usage
 - NVIM - preconfigured neovim plugins and themes using lazyvim
-- Theme switching with multiple preinstalled themes

 **The full list of pre-installed packages can be found under /core/packages.sh**